fernandopassaia/app_fullstackdemo/README.md

 Repositories Layer + Unit of Work + 3 CRUDS (EF Code First)

-Validation by Contracts - Pattern for Results (BaseCommandResult).
+Validation by Contracts

+Pattern (BaseCommandResult) for the Returns of the API on a Well-defined type

 Shared Project (classlib) for Field Formaters, Validations, Cryptografy